When two devices connect, they need to agree on two key things: speed and duplex mode.

 Figure 1 – Speed Capabilities

-Before communication can happen, the two devices need to agree on the highest speed they both support.
+The two devices need to agree on the fastest speed that they both support before they can communicate.

 Figure 2 – Speed Agreement